IBM/protect-webapp-using-runtime-container-security/README.md

 **Container shell access or Process Profile Rules**

   Initially NeuVector learned on its own about the required processes required for the application to run.
-So you will find some process profile rules defined by default with action typed as `allow`.
+So you will find some process profile rules defined by default with action as `Allow`.
 And you are allowed to change the action to be taken for those.

   So if an user tries to access container shell directly or somehow get the access, then `Process Profile Rules` detects those.
 But if there is a specific requirement, say do not allow access of `/bin/sh`, then new rules can be added directly for the group using `Policy > Groups` as shown below.